-Executive compensation data was drawn from the Radford Executive Benchmark Survey for companies in the semiconductor equipment, imaging, electronic equipment and instruments industries, that design and manufacture equipment related to the manufacturing process of technology products, that have 3-year average revenues generally under \$300 million and market capitalization between \$60 million and \$500 million and from publicly available proxy filings for the peer companies identified below (the "Peer Companies").
+Executive compensation data was drawn from the Radford Executive Benchmark Survey for companies in the semiconductor equipment, imaging, electronic equipment and instruments industries, focusing on companies that provide technology components of complex electronic or semiconductor device, that have 3-year average revenues generally between \$50 million and \$200 million and market capitalization between \$50 million and \$400 million and from publicly available proxy filings for the peer companies identified below (the "Peer Companies").
+After the divestiture of our Photonics division at the end of fiscal 2021 the peer group was updated to adjust the revenue range (from companies with average 3-year revenues under \$300 million) and the market capitalization range (from companies with market capitalization under \$500 million) to the revenue and market capitalization ranges noted above.
 In the case of the data from the proxy filings of the Peer Companies, only data for the CEO and CFO positions was obtained, as these are the only two positions reported with sufficient frequency among the Peer Companies to draw meaningful conclusions on competitive pay.
-The market compensation levels for comparable positions were examined by Radford and the Compensation Committee as part of the process to determine overall program design, base salary, target incentives and annual stock-based awards, including the total equity pool for allocation to all employees.
+The market compensation levels for comparable positions were examined by Radford and the Human Capital Committee as part of the process to determine overall program design, base salary, target incentives and annual stock-based awards, including the total equity pool for allocation to all employees.

-The Peer Companies we used to evaluate market compensation positioning for executives in making 2019 compensation decisions were selected in December 2018 based on the selection criteria discussed above, which the Compensation Committee deemed relevant at that time, and resulted in the removal of four companies through acquisition and four additions.
-As a result, the 2019 Peer Companies include the following companies:
+The Peer Companies we used to evaluate market compensation positioning for executives in making 2022 compensation decisions were selected in February 2022 based on the selection criteria discussed above, which the Human Capital Committee deemed relevant at that time, and resulted in the removal of eight companies (Clearfield, Inc., DSP Group Inc., Impinj, Inc., Iteris, Inc., Luna Innovations, NeoPhotonics Corporation, PCTEL, Inc., and PDF Solutions, Inc.) and five additions.
+As a result, the 2022 Peer Companies include the following companies: